plone/plone.restapi/docs/source/tusupload.rst

     max_age="3600"
     />

-See the plone.rest documentation for more information on CORS policies.
+See the plone.rest documentation for more information on how to configure CORS policies.

+See http://tus.io/protocols/resumable-upload.html#headers for a list and description of the individual headers.